a-lemus96/virtual-cube/README.md

-# Projective Geometry for mapping a virtual cube
+# Projective Geometry for Augmented Reality Applications
 Implementation of a mini-project to demonstrate the use of projective geometry in augmented reality applications.
 The project consists of a camera calibration script `opencv-calibrate.py` and a virtual cube reprojection script under the flashy `virtual-reality.py` name.
 Camera calibration script is based on the OpenCV camera calibration [tutorial](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 ### Camera calibration